will find three things we at CardioSound can do for patients with atherosclerotic disease:

 As important as bio-markers like LDL are, monitoring blood test results can give a false sense of security.
 Monitoring end-organ damage (arterial plaque) is a more powerful way to know how the disease is responding to treatment.
 In high risk patients, our disease monitoring program Ask the Arteries takes the guess work out of clinical management.
 How aggressive should the treatment program be?
 Let the arteries tell you.
 Is the treatment program working or not?
 The arteries will tell you.

 Because this service is not covered by the health insurance industry, the cost is out-of-pocket for patients.

-For patients who cannot tolerate statins, and for people with genetically high cholesterol, our LDL management program gets patients to their genetically-defined LDL target, Being a diplomate of the American Board of Clinical Lipidology, Dr. Hight can usually get insurance approval for the more expensive PCSK-9 inhibitors.
+For patients who cannot tolerate statins, and for people with genetically high cholesterol, our LDL management program gets patients to their genetically-defined LDL target, Being a diplomate of the American Board of Clinical Lipidology, Dr. Hight has experience getting insurance approval for the more expensive PCSK-9 inhibitors.

 Critical care, our 1st year risk factor management path

 Designed for the patient with the highest risk of events, our Critical Care program offers the most aggressive risk factor management treatment available.
 Dr. Hight uses the Bale-Doneen method together with the Ask the Arteries ultrasound trending program he developed.